-Doris Quintanilla is on a mission to educate, empower, mentor, and effect change in the lives of women of color as the co-founder and Executive Director of The Melanin Collective.
+Doris Quintanilla is on a mission to educate, empower, mentor, and effect change in the lives of womxn and gender non-conforming people of color as the co-founder and Executive Director of The Melanin Collective.
 Doris has led community health education and youth education and leadership development programs in the United States and the Dominican Republic, focusing on building partnerships and recruiting student leaders.
 She has also managed continuing education programs for reproductive healthcare professionals and conducted healthcare-related surveys and qualitative research.
-Doris’ decade in the nonprofit sector has led her to work with the Bureau of Medicine and Surgery of the United States Department of the Navy (BUMED), Planned Parenthood of Metropolitan Washington, Reproductive Health Access Project, La Clinica de la Raza, Amigos de las Americas (AMIGOS), and most recently the Humane Society.
+Doris’ decade of professional experience in the nonprofit sector has led her to work with the Bureau of Medicine and Surgery of the United States Department of the Navy (BUMED), Planned Parenthood of Metropolitan Washington, Reproductive Health Access Project, La Clinica de la Raza, Amigos de las Americas (AMIGOS), and most recently the Humane Society.

 Chief Executive Officer